kinoplan/swagger-play/README.md

 sbt publishLocal
 ```

-### Adding Swagger to your Play2 app
+### Adding Swagger to your Play app

-There are just a couple steps to integrate your Play2 app with swagger.
+There are just a couple steps to integrate your Play app with swagger.

 1\.
 Add the Swagger module to your `application.conf`